MBing/GCD_Tryout/README.md

 - **Main Queue**: Be VERY careful for the same reasons as above; this situation also has potential for a deadlock condition.
 This is especially bad on the main queue because the whole app will become unresponsive.
 - **Global Queue**: This is a good candidate to sync work through dispatch barriers or when waiting for a task to complete so you can perform further processing.
 - **Custom Serial Queue**: Be VERY careful in this situation; if you’re running in a queue and call `sync` targeting the same queue, you’ll definitely create a deadlock.

+## Dispatch Groups

+With dispatch groups you can group together multiple tasks and either wait for them to complete, or receive a notification once they complete.
+Tasks can be asynchronous or synchronous and can even run on different queues.

+`DispatchGroup` manages dispatch groups.
+The `wait` method blocks your current thread until all the group’s enqueued tasks finish.

+Dispatching asynchronously to another queue then blocking work using wait is clumsy.
+Fortunately, there is a better way. `DispatchGroup` can instead notify you when all the group’s tasks are complete.